rem137/IA_Manager/README.md

 fields.
 The `list_schedule` command prints the current planning ordered by start time.

-## OpenAI assistant
+## OpenAI assistant (beta)

-If the environment variable `Assistant_Token` is set with an OpenAI API key, you can chat with an assistant that controls the CLI.
+If the environment variable `Assistant_Token` is set with an OpenAI API key, you can chat with the beta Assistant API to control the CLI.
 Run:

 ```
 python -m ia_manager assistant
 ```

-The assistant will decide which CLI function to call to manage your projects and tasks.
+The assistant decides which CLI function to call in order to manage your projects and tasks.
-Install the `openai` package to enable this feature:
+Install the latest `openai` package to enable this feature:

 ```
 pip install openai